 12. Bisq

 Bisq is one of the few DEXs that operate on the Bitcoin chain.
 However, it allows trades off the Bitcoin blockchain and even for token-fiat or fiat-token trades!
-Bisq is a simple open-source Peer-to-peer platform that is versatile for those who want a decentralised exchange that allows complete liquidity, fiat currency included.
+Bisq is a simple open-source Peer-to-peer platform that is versatile for those who want a decentralized exchange that allows complete liquidity, fiat currency included.

 13. Saber